EditWarsTeam/EditwarsData/README.md

 ### <b>Pre research</b>
 Directory "Pre research" contains Ipynb-files with numbers of most popular words in headlines, images of wordclouds with slipping the time and K-Means clustering model.
 <br> Also it has Media_types.csv file based on manually categorisation for relevant and non-relevant media for research.

+***
+### <b>Tableau dashboards</b>
+[Word Connections in Russian Media Newsheaders](https://public.tableau.com/app/profile/viacheslav.romanov/viz/WordConnectionsinRussianMediaNewsheaders01_01_22-31_07_22EditWars-Mediafutures/WordcloudDoubleDash) - Tableau Public Dashboard based on the Word connections dataset for analysing context building word clouds for root and subordinate words.
+Allows filtering values based on regular expressions and manual selection.
+Contains machine translation of text from Russian to English.

+[Word Mentions Analysis Graph](https://public.tableau.com/app/profile/viacheslav.romanov/viz/Mediafutures-cleaneddata540k/dailycountnostack) - Tableau Public worksheets based on the filtered dataset of selected Russian-language media assets publications.
+Allows building daily or weekly bar charts based on the content of the text element in the title of the publication.
+Allows filtering values based on regular expressions, logical operators (AND, OR) and accessing the original publication via URL.